 Before returning from your first holiday to Seoul, remember to make a trip down Lotte Mart for some Korean snacks to bring back as souvenirs for your loved ones.
 Lotte Mart is said to be Korea’s equivalent of Mustafa Centre in Singapore.
 One of Korea’s leading departmental stores, you can find almost anything you need from household appliances to groceries within Lotte Mart.

-For the foodies, replenish your pantry stash with snacks like Crown Butter Waffles, Market O Brownies, Choco Pies, Korean Seaweed and Ramyun at a fraction of the price back in Singapore!
+For the foodies, replenish your pantry stash with snacks like Crown Butter Waffles, Market O Brownies, Choco Pies, Korean Seaweed and Ramyun at a fraction of the price!
 For the secret chefs at home, be sure to add the contemporary frying pan — HappyCall — onto your never-ending shopping list!

 - Request for a reimbursement slip at the help desk if you’d like to qualify for the 8% tax refund before you leave Seoul.